jackson-ohanian/q-learning-connect-4/README.md

   Double Q Learning, two AIs compete for given epochs, focused on training one and using the other to influence that training.

   A convulation-like filter is put over the board (stride=1, padding=0) the larger the size the more computational power and memory is needed.. to do a full 7x6 board is pretty signifigant (some billions of boards from quick math), anything under 4 is borderline useless.
-The downside here is he will miss blocks sometimes.
+The downside here is he will miss blocks sometimes chasing a high reward play on a different side of the board.
 More info in header documentation.

   Training is epsilon greedy to encourage exploratory action.
 High decay rate to give the AI more freedom to make multi-turn plays.